 Lecturer/Faculty Advisor for Integrated Management Consulting Projects

-The Graduate School of Management at the University of California, Davis, invites applications for a Lecturer to serve as faculty advisor for up to four MBA student consulting teams performing Integrated Management Projects (IMP).
-The position is open for the 2014-2015 academic year, including Summer quarter 2014.
-This position will advise up to four teams of five to six students each as they provide multi-disciplinary strategy consulting to sponsoring businesses and organizations.
+The Graduate School of Management at the University of California, Davis, invites applications for a Lecturer to serve as faculty advisor for up to three MBA student consulting teams performing Integrated Management Projects (IMP).
+The position is open for the 2015-2016 academic year, including Summer quarter 2015, with opportunity for continued employment.
+This position will advise three teams of five to six students each as they provide multi-disciplinary strategy consulting to sponsoring businesses and organizations.
 The IMP program develops the students’ abilities to apply classroom learning to solve complex business challenges for real world clients.
 Student teams learn practical consulting skills while their clients benefit from the student’s experience, insights, and work product.

 The Lecturer, called a Faculty Advisor in the IMP program, is primarily responsible for: